openhab/openhab-js/README.md

 See [openhab-js : actions.Ephemeris](https://openhab.github.io/openhab-js/actions.html#.Ephemeris) for complete documentation.

 Ephemeris is a way to determine what type of day today or a number of days before or after today is.
-For example, a way to determine if today is a weekend, a bank holiday, someone’s birthday, trash day, etc.
+For example, a way to determine if today is a weekend, a public holiday, someone’s birthday, trash day, etc.

 Additional information can be found on the  [Ephemeris Actions Docs](https://www.openhab.org/docs/configuration/actions.html#ephemeris) as well as the [Ephemeris JavaDoc](https://www.openhab.org/javadoc/latest/org/openhab/core/model/script/actions/ephemeris).